Eligibility Determination of Meeting Delegates

 - In order to vote in the Absentee Election, the Delegate must provide his or her full name, an email address where the eBallot is to be sent, and the basis for eligibility (which meeting are you representing) to the Registrar of Voter, email@example.com.
 You can also mail this information to the LifeRing Service Center.
 The mailing address is listed here.

-- You must register no less than 10 days prior to Congress.
+- Delegate registration must be submitted no less than 10 days prior to Congress.

-- Once you have been credentialed (verified that you are representing a valid LifeRing meeting), you will receive an email from the Registrar of Voter indicating you are eligible to vote.
+- Once the Delegate has been credentialed (verified that you are representing a valid LifeRing meeting), the Delegate will receive an email from the Registrar of Voters indicating they are eligible to vote.

-*5.2.1. of the LifeRing Bylaws: A meeting is public for the purposes of these Bylaws if it convenes in a location accessible to the public and if its location, day and time are posted in a manner likely to give public notice.
-The term “location” shall also include Internet address.
+*Article 6.6 of the LifeRing Bylaws: A meeting is public for the purposes of these Bylaws if it convenes in a location accessible to the public and if its location, day, and time are posted in a manner likely to give a public notice.
+The term “location” shall also include an Internet address.

-For any questions, please email the LifeRing Voting Registrar at firstname.lastname@example.org.
+For any questions, please email the LifeRing Registrar of Voters at firstname.lastname@example.org.